☮️ 19 Protective Facts about Greenpeace

 In the United States, however, Greenpeace is a relatively modest activist group, spending about $10 million per year.

-Today the organisation is still sticking to their original causes such as battling whaling, logging, and nuclear weapons.
+Today the organization is still sticking to its original causes such as battling whaling, logging, and nuclear weapons.
 However, most recently, they have been campaigning against toxic by-products of consumer electronics and GE agricultural practices.

 There are lots of ways to get involved with Greenpeace.
 Help share their campaigns on social media, create your campaign, contact the Greenpeace office in your country to see if you can volunteer or find a job in an office, or onboard a ship.

-Do you have any interesting facts about Greenpeace that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about Greenpeace?
+Share them in the comments below!